-operator ALL = DUMPS, KILL, SHUTDOWN, HALT, REBOOT, PRINTING, sudoedit /etc/printcap, /usr/oper/bin/ directory /usr/oper/bin/.
+operator ALL = DUMPS, KILL, SHUTDOWN, HALT, REBOOT, PRINTING, sudoedit /etc/printcap, /usr/oper/bin/

+The operator user may run commands limited to simple maintenance.
+Here, those are commands related to backups, killing processes, the printing system, shutting down the system, and any commands in the directory /usr/oper/bin/.
 Note that one command in the DUMPS Cmnd\Alias includes a sha224 digest, /home/operator/bin/start\backups.
 This is because the directory containing the script is writable by the operator user.
 If the script is modified (resulting in a digest mismatch) it will no longer be possible to run it via sudo.